GSA-TTS/identity-handbook/_articles/cloudwatch-101.md

 #### Too many fields

-CloudwatchInsights gives up on parsing after there are too many fields in a blob.
+CloudWatch Insights gives up on parsing after there are too many fields in a blob.
 To work around it, export the full `@message` field and parse it externally, such as in Ruby

 #### Array iteration